Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.tabs/-tabs-use-cases/-add-new-tab-use-case/invoke.md

 `startLoading` - True (default) if the new tab should start loading immediately.

 `parent` - the parent session to use for the newly created session.

+`flags` - the [LoadUrlFlags](../../../mozilla.components.concept.engine/-engine-session/-load-url-flags/index.md) to use when loading the provided URL.